 This will vary based on the employer’s location and industry.
+A current trend we are seeing is that states are reopening in phases.
 Employers will have to comply with state and local directives, which will guide when and how to reopen.
 As examples, in New York and New Jersey, the Governors’ stay-at-home orders are currently set to expire May 15, 2020.
 For information on closure and other emergency orders that are currently in effect, visit our COVID-19: Government Actions resource page.

 While employers will have to comply with state and local directives, on the federal level, the U.S. Centers for Disease Control and Prevention (CDC) just released guidance to assist businesses in making decisions regarding reopening during the COVID-19 pandemic.
 That guidance directs that businesses should not reopen unless they can answer yes to ALL of the following questions: